uhmgreyhats/meeting-agendas/2017-02-02/agenda.md

 ## CCDC Prep Available to Everyone
 - Windows exercise available tonight (See Elliot for details)
-- Linux Team Meeting up as well (See Hendricks for details)
+- Linux Team Meeting up as well (See VP for details)